 People don’t often hike Nokogiriyama, as there is a ropeway and plenty of walking to do at the top, but if you want to boost your step count for the day, there are two trails to the top which are steep but manageable.
 The routes (see below) both take about 50 minutes, and merge at the top near a quarry site.
 There’s little to separate the two besides a few different sightseeing spots.

 The Sharikimichi route and the Kanto Fureai No Michi route begin at the same place, one with daunting stairs and one without, so that might make your decision for you.
 Hiking is not the main attraction of the mountain but is a beautiful option, with the aforementioned quarry site and abandoned wooden transport structures to see.
 Be aware that some points on the trail are not clearly marked, so keep an eye on signs highlighted in provided maps.
 Once you reach the top of the mountain, you basically continue trekking from the giant Buddha to hundreds of smaller Buddhas and the Temple to the Kannon—so there’s no rest for the wicked!
 Read more about hiking Nokogiriyama.

 Nearest station: Hamakanaya.
 The ropeway and hiking trails are a short walk from the station if you are arriving from Tokyo.
-From the Yokohama area, travel to Keikyu-Kurihama station, then get a bus to the ferry port and a ferry to the mountain base.
+From the Yokohama area, you can travel to Keikyu-Kurihama station, then get a bus to the ferry port and a ferry to the mountain base.

 Mount Mitake: Enthusiast